rbowsley/lamplighthelp/source/21-2-3_Comms_Module-_Sending_a_Mailchimp_Campaign.markdown

 ![Choosing Send Groups](21.2.3b.png)

 If you are sending to more than one {{group}}, make sure that you select ‘one of’ from the second drop-down.
-If you select ‘all of’ then the campaign will only be sent to people who are in all of the selected lists.
+If you select ‘all of’ then the campaign will only be sent to people who are in all the selected lists.

 Continue through the wizard to complete the options for your mailing, then send when ready.
 We would advise you to send yourself or a colleague a test email to check how it looks on screen.
 You can then go back to make changes to the campaign as necessary.